OpenCTI-Platform/opencti/docs/docs/usage/notifications.md

 # Notifications and alerting
-It is possible to receive `notifications` via email or directly on the platform interface triggered by events such as entity `creation`, `modification` or `deletion`.
+It is possible to receive `notifications` through different notifier connectors (e.g email or directly on the platform interface) triggered by events such as entity `creation`, `modification` or `deletion`.

 ![notifications](assets/notifications.png)

 ## Triggers
 Each user can create their own triggers.
-Triggers listen all the events that respect their filters and their event types, and notify the user of those events via the chosen outcome(s) (user interface or email).
+Triggers listen all the events that respect their filters and their event types, and notify the user of those events via the chosen notifier(s).

 A platform administrator can create and manage triggers for a user, who will remain the `trigger administrator`, as well as for a group or an organization.
 Users belonging to this group or organization will then have `read-only` access rights on this trigger.
 The user can use filters to ensure that the created triggers are as accurate as possible.